Disney is finally taking a more vocal stand against racist Star Wars fans

 — Star Wars (@starwars) June 1, 2022

-Lucasfilm’s record when it comes to navigating race in recent years has been a up and down.
+Lucasfilm’s record when it comes to navigating race in recent years has been up and down.
 Tran was forced to abandon Instagram due to the torrent of troll abuse, and the structural company support just wasn’t there.
 Boyega spoke to GQ in 2020 about the balance between the marketing of the films and their reality.
-“What I would say to Disney is do not bring out a black character, market them to be much more important in the franchise than they are and then have them pushed to the side,” said Boyega.
+“What I would say to Disney is do not bring out a black character, market them to be much more important in the franchise than they are, and then have them pushed to the side,” said Boyega.
 “Like, you guys knew what to do with Daisy Ridley, you knew what to do with Adam Driver.
 You knew what to do with these other people, but when it came to Kelly Marie Tran, when it came to John Boyega, you know fuck all.”

-Now, industry sources say that moving forward we can expect Lucasfilm to be more vocal in supporting its talent and filmmakers in the face of any kind bigotry or abuse.
+Now, industry sources say that moving forward, we can expect Lucasfilm to be more vocal in supporting its talent and filmmakers in the face of any kind of bigotry or abuse.
 Moses told The Independent last month that the company had warned her about the impending challenges of racist and abusive fans.
 “It was something that Lucasfilm actually got in front of, and said, ‘This is a thing that, unfortunately, likely will happen.
 But we are here to help you; you can let us know when it happens,'” said Ingram, who also credited the company and director Deborah Chow for “putting the proper systems in place so I feel safe as we do the work.”